kadena-io/chainweb-node/README.md

 ## Mine for a Chainweb Network

+Successful mining on mainnet requires specialized hardware (ASIC).
+The setup for solo mining involves running a chainweb-node with a configuration that enables mining and a [chainweb-mining-client](https://github.com/kadena-io/chainweb-mining-client/) that connects to the mining API of a chainweb-node and provides a Stratum API for the mining hardware (ASIC).

 Detailed instructions for setting up all the infrastructure needed to start mining using `docker compose` can be found in the documentation of [docker-compose-chainweb-node/mining-node](https://github.com/kadena-io/docker-compose-chainweb-node/tree/main/mining-node).